davidkrisch/svcrazylove.com/entries/tonga_part_3.md

 and looked completely surreal.
 Friday night ended with a lovely happy hour sunset with the local crew - Sherry, Larry, Carl and Mike as well as MIke’s friend Margot.
-The next day Dave dinghied us ashore and we took the 3 or so mile walk back to town, mostly to get a feel of this side of the island.
-There were cows.. .lots of cows, beautiful vistas and so many helpful Tongans stopping to offer us a ride, looking quite baffled when we were content to walk on.
+The next day Dave dinghied us ashore and we took the 3 or so mile walk back to town (Neiafu), mostly to get a feel of this side of the island.
+There were cows...lots of cows, beautiful vistas and so many helpful Tongans stopping to offer us a ride, looking quite baffled when we were content to walk on.
 An additional rum bottle acquired, lunch and we trekked it back.
-We were so content at an

-*Sunday September 23rd*

-Clean stove, drinks w sherry and Larry on their catamaran.

-*Monday September 24th*

-Replaced topping lift / watched movie

-*Tuesday September 25*

-Sunny beautiful day on boat.
-Repacked v berth.
-Stopped for a visit with Sherri and Larry for series.

-*Wednesday, September 26th*

-Move to anchor #30

-*Thursday*

-beach day/ Dave cleaned bottom / shower   Hike to other side

-*Friday*

-Hike to other side:Beach day

-*Saturday*

-Fabulous sail to Neiafu/ shower cold beer and pizza.
-Meet up Zensation, Aloha, Love
+Sunday the 23rd through Wednesday September 26

+We were so content at this anchorage we stayed a few more days.. doing some boat chores, but mostly relaxing in the Tongan sun.
+The stove was cleaned, the topping lift replaced with the line we bought in town, and the v-berth reorganized … watched some movies and visited a little more with Sherry and Larry.
+On Wednesday we decided it was time to make moves and we headed over to the next anchorage.

+*Anchorage 30, Kenutu*

+The sail and motor sail over was a little daunting through the reefs but the Navionics and the clarity of the water were right on.
+There were a few nail-biting shallow spots - but we only have 4 foot draft.
+Another advantage to a small sailboat.
+It was a large anchorage able to fit many boats.
+There were just a few already anchored.

+The beach on this island is absolutely beautiful and the row in super easy.
+A quick hike to the other side and you are rewarded with breathtaking crashing waves.

+We spent Thursday and Friday hanging on the beach - enjoying the rare beauty of an undeveloped coast.

+As much as we would have loved staying a few more days, it seemed some weather was moving in toward the Vava’u Group and it was either stay at anchor for another week or move in toward town.
+Rum provisions were low so we figured we better head back to Neiafu.

+On Saturday the 29th - The sail was as good as it gets.
+The town was getting ready for the start of the Blue Water Festival so as expected there were no open moorings.
+We dropped hook in front of the big hotel between coral heads and moored local boats.
+As always the cold shower felt amazing, almost as amazing as the cold beer and pizza at Refuge.
+Bonus we ran into Zensation, Aloha and Love (all boats we’d first met in American Samoa).